csci3155/pppl-lab1/README.md

 This repository contains the student project files.
 If you are an instructor looking to re-use these materials, please contact me ([Bor-Yuh Evan Chang](https://plv.colorado.edu/bec)).

-Refer to the lab handouts for details about each assignment.
+Refer to the lab handouts for details about each assignment (i.e., `lab1.pdf` for Lab 1).
 This file provides some information to help you get started with setting up your development environment.

 ## Integrity of the Course Materials